TANVI HONAP

 From 2012 to 2017, I worked on my Ph.D.

-in Evolutionary Biology under the supervision of Dr. Anne Stone and Dr. Michael Rosenberg at Arizona State University, Tempe, U.S. My dissertation research involved using cutting-edge degraded DNA and next-generation sequencing methods to elucidate the evolutionary histories of the pathogens causing two major human diseases - leprosy and tuberculosis.
+in Evolutionary Biology under the supervision of Dr. Anne Stone and Dr. Michael Rosenberg at Arizona State University, Tempe, U.S. My dissertation research involved using cutting-edge ancient DNA and next-generation sequencing methods to elucidate the evolutionary histories of the pathogens causing two major human diseases - leprosy and tuberculosis.

 From 2017 to 2024, I worked as a Research Assistant Professor with Dr. Cecil M. Lewis Jr., in the Laboratories of Molecular Anthropology and Microbiome Research (LMAMR) at the University of Oklahoma, Norman, U.S. In this role, I co-led numerous projects investigating the evolution of the human microbiome in response to migration, lifeways, and behavior, which included a National Science Foundation-funded project on the oral microbiome.

-In 2025, I started a new position as a Bioinformatics Scientist working with Dr. Charlotte Avanzi at Colorado State University, where I am studying the transmission dynamics of leprosy in human and animal hosts.
+In 2025, I started a remote position as a Bioinformatics Scientist working with

 Proudly powered by Weebly